-- 1. Members and/or contestants will be fined and/ or suspended for failure to abide by articles, bylaws and rules of this association. - 2.
-The directors are empowered to fine, suspend and/or disqualify any contestant for rule infractions once approved by the executive. - (a) A minimum fine of \$25.00 is levied for any rule infraction.
+- 1. Members and/or contestants will be fined and/ or suspended for failure to abide by articles, bylaws and rules of this association. - The directors are empowered to fine, suspend and/or disqualify any contestant for rule infractions once approved by the executive. (a) A minimum fine of #25 00 is leaving for executive. - (a) A minimum fine of \$25.00 is levied for any rule infraction. - Members and/or contestants will be fined or suspended for attempting to fix, threaten, bribe, verbally abuse or harass the judge(s), rodeo organizing committee, CCA Board Members and CCA employees.
+Any harassment of CCA employees will result in a minimum fine of \$250.00, will double with each following offence and will include suspension on third offence. (a) Violators of this rule shall be reported to the association by the judge(s) or management involved. - 4.
+No contestant or member may talk to a judge or timer in any instance, while an event is going on and this includes asking about rerides.

-- 3. Any member, who competes at a rodeo and does not pay entry fees, will be charged a late payment fee of \$25.00 for the first offence and will double with every offence following. - 4.
-Members and/or contestants will be fined or suspended for attempting to fix, threaten, bribe, verbally abuse or harass the judge(s), rodeo organizing committee, CCA Board Members and CCA employees.
-Any harassment of CCA employees will result in a minimum fine of \$250.00, will double with each following offence and will include suspension on third offence. (a) Violators of this rule shall be reported to the association by the judge(s) or management - 5.
-No contestant or member may talk to a judge or timer in any instance, while an event is going on and this includes asking about rerides. - (a) Such questions may be addressed to the judge only at the end of the section of that event for that performance. - (i.)
-Any contestant violating this regulation will be reported to the association office by the arena director or judge or stock contractor of that rodeo where the violation occurred. - 6.
-Any person who has their name on the CCA's suspended list at the end of the rodeo season will be prohibited from rodeoing during that calendar year unless he/she wishes to pay his/her fine - 7.
+(a) Such questions may be addressed to the judge only at the end of the section of that event for that performance.

+- (i.)
+Any contestant violating this regulation will be reported to the association office by the arena director or judge or stock contractor of that rodeo where the violation occurred. - 5.
+Any person who has their name on the CCA's suspended list at the end of the rodeo season will be prohibited from rodeoing during that calendar year unless he/she wishes to pay his/her fine. - 6.
 Any CCA member contestant found on the CCA's suspended list three times during the current rodeo year will be required to post a \$500.00 cash bond with the association.
-The member contestant will forfeit that bond to the CCA should he appear on the CCA's suspended list on a fourth occasion. - 8.
+The member contestant will forfeit that bond to the CCA should he appear on the CCA's suspended list on a fourth occasion. - 7.
 Any contestant member not wearing proper western attire, including long sleeved shirt with collar, with sleeves rolled down, boots and cowboy hat in the rodeo arena and working area of rodeo during the one hour prior to, and one hour after rodeo time and during the paid and slack performances will be fined \$25.00 dollars.
 Judges and CCA directors may levy this fine. - Anyone wishing to dispute a fine must submit letter of complaint in writing accompanied with \$100.00 administration fee.
 If the Board decides to reverse the fine you will be refunded your money with interest of 10% per annum.